 Again, you’re looking for any mention of the word “nofollow” in the description.
 So if it’s not mentioned there, then the link is considered “dofollow” which passes SEO benefits to the destination link (i.e. a post you’re promoting on your own blog).

-Of course, it’s crucial to check that your target blog actually accepts guest posts too.
+Of course, it’s crucial to first check that your target blog actually accepts guest posts—and if they do, whether or not they allow clickable links back to your own content too.

 Look for things like: